RS Berkane jersey controversy: Algiers match

 In this regard, we request the Algerian Football Federation to take all necessary measures to facilitate the release of the equipment in question from customs on an urgent basis in order to avoid disrupting the organizational aspects of the match.

 — — Emad Chenouda responsible for CAF competitions.

 Three days before the match, RS Berkane traveled to Algeria, where they were allowed to take a direct flight from Berkane to Algiers instead of passing through Tunisia (while Algerian skies were closed to flights from Morocco).
-Due to the ambiguity regarding the match shirts which show the map of Morocco, including Western Sahara, a territory 80% controlled by Morocco and claimed by the Sahrawi separatists of the Polisario Front, supported by Algeria.
-Algeria has also severed its diplomatic relations with its Moroccan neighbor because of this issue, Algerian customs asked to see these jerseys and did not allow the delegation to take them.
-After the letter from the CAF interclub relations manager, the USMA lodged an appeal and the CAF jury responded.
-Emad Chenouda responded that the Club Commission had decided to keep this jersey despite the refusal of the Algerian authorities.
-USM Alger which appealed this decision via the Algerian Football Federation, received a negative response.

-The semi-final first leg of the CAF Confederation Cup between USM Alger and RS Berkane has been canceled.
-The Berkane players refused to play with the jackets provided by the Algerian Federation and without their “official” jerseys.
-Despite their presence at Stade du 5 Juillet, the Moroccans refused to go onto the field.
-The president of the Moroccan club Hakim Benabdellah told CAF officials that there is no match without the jerseys circulating all over the map of the Kingdom of Morocco.
-FAF president Walid Sadi announced that he intended to bring the matter before the Court of Arbitration for Sport (CAS).
-“Our position is clear, we will not back down and we are ready for anything”.
-The Confederation of African Football (CAF) indicated that the first leg of the semi-final of the Confederation Cup did not take place on April 21, 2024, in Algiers as planned.
-The matter will be brought before the competent authorities.
-CAF apologizes for any inconvenience caused to sponsors, TV partners and supporters.
-On April 24, The CAF Interclub Competitions and Management of the Club Licensing System Committee met to deliberate on the incident between USM Alger and RS Berkane, they decided to Sanction USM Alger with a forfeit of 0–3, and To Submit the case to the Disciplinary Board for possible additional sanctions.
-The second leg fixture at the Berkane Municipal Stadium on 28 April 2024 is maintained.
+RS Berkane's jerseys showed the map of Morocco, including the claimed Western Sahara.
+Upon arrival, Algerian customs seized these jerseys and did not allow the delegation to take them.
+The Berkane players refused to play with the jackets provided by the Algerian Federation and without their "official" jerseys.
+Despite their presence at Stade du 5 Juillet, the Moroccan team refused to go onto the field.
+The game was ultimately cancelled.

+The president of the Moroccan club Hakim Benabdellah told CAF officials that there is no match without the jerseys including the map of Morocco.
+After the Confederation of African Football (CAF) interclub relations manager issued a letter to intervene, the USM Alger lodged an appeal via the Algerian Football Federation (FAF) to the CAF jury.
+However, the jury delivered a negative response.
+FAF president Walid Sadi announced that he intended to bring the matter before the Court of Arbitration for Sport, stating "Our position is clear, we will not back down and we are ready for anything".

+The CAF indicated that the matter will be brought before the competent authorities and apologized for any inconvenience caused to sponsors, TV partners, and supporters.
+On April 24, the CAF interclub committee met to deliberate on the incident between USM Alger and RS Berkane.
+They decided to sanction USM Alger with a forfeit of 0–3, and to submit the case to the disciplinary board for possible additional sanctions.
+The second leg fixture at the Berkane Municipal Stadium on April 28 was not cancelled.